 Never lose sight of your objective.
 You haven’t visited the car dealership today to make a new friend, although this can often happen as a happy fringe benefit.
-Your sole reason for sitting at the salesman’s desk is to get the best deal possible while his job is to make as much profit for his company as he can.
+Your sole reason for sitting at the salesperson’s desk is to get the best deal possible while his job is to make as much profit for his company as he can.

 Play your cards close to your chest

 A dealer will usually offer a better deal on a car that already sits in their stock than one that has to be ordered for you specially.
 However, you should note that due to the long wait times for new cars, dealers need to maximise the money they make on the cars they have.
 Don’t commit to a particular vehicle, but express interest if you see one that matches what you want, and then see if a deal is likely.

 If you are looking for a vehicle with a particular option like heated seats or folding mirrors, and happen to see one on the forecourt, it is advisable to keep this to yourself, at least at first.
 Mentioning a particular vehicle on a forecourt will likely make sales staff focus on that one car, and not mention a near identical model that could be offered at a better deal.